If you want to plunge into the world of courtly life, love and even lavatories, you’re in the right place with a tour inside the Hofburg complex.

 Some further tips:

-- Get there early and consider getting your tickets in advance online.
-In normal years, it can get busy: particularly the Sisi Museum which has some narrow passages in it
+- Get there early and think about getting your tickets in advance online.
+It can all get busy: particularly the Sisi Museum which has some narrow passages in it

 - The Sisi Museum and Imperial Apartments are all-in-one, but on my visit there were separate ticket controls for the Silberkammer.
 So you could take a break between the two.
 The tour and route were designed such that you should start with the Silberkammer, though